A 13th Month?? The Divine Precision of the Luni-Solar Calendar

 It is true that there is no thirteenth month on the solar, or sun-based, Gregorian calendar.
 However, the Creator’s calendar is not a solar calendar.
 It is a luni-solar calendar: a calendar that ties lunar months to a solar year.
 The average lunar year is 354 days long.
 This is eleven days short of the 365-day long solar year.
 On strictly lunar calendars, such as the Muslim Hijri calendar, calendar dates float backward through the year.
 This is why, from one year to another, Ramadan always occurs earlier in the year than the year before.

 Luni-solar calendars, on the other hand, use some point within the solar year to anchor the shorter lunar year.
 This anchor point requires that every two to three years a thirteenth month is intercalated, or added, into the calendar.
 This makes the year an embolismic year, meaning that a large segment of time is added back into the year.
 The Biblical calendar uses the vernal (spring) equinox as the anchor point.
-The Biblical New Year begins on the first lunation after the vernal equinox.
+The Biblical New Year begins with the New Moon closest to the vernal equinox.

 - Solar year = 365 days or 12 months/lunations long.